 -Buy your kids experience gifts for birthdays and Christmas like movie tickets or a trip to the science centre.
 They’ll be thrilled and you’ll get to have a wonderful family day.

 -Drink grape juice out of a wine glass.
 Allow yourself real wine, too, but you’ll never be able to keep up with the expense of drinking it as often as necessary.
-Drinking something resembling liquid sanity will deliver a powerful placebo affect.
+Drinking something resembling liquid sanity will deliver a powerful placebo effect.

 -“Coupons are great for saving money while grocery shopping, but now there is something even better, Rebate Apps.
 I use apps such as Ibotta, Checkout 51, Saving Star and MobiSave to get money back on items I buy at the store.
 Each week they offer a list of items with rebates available.
 After purchasing the item claiming the rebate is as easy as scanning the item barcode and taking a picture of your receipt.
 This provides additional money saved on all my grocery shopping trips.”-Stephenie, Blended Life Happy Wife